undur/wonder-slim/README.md

  * You'll probably want `ERLoggingReload4j` framework as a dependency as well if you want logging.
 It's currently the only implementation of our "logging bridge".
  * Remove `JavaWOExtensions` and `WOOgnl` if present (`JavaWOExtensions` is now a part of `ERExtensions` and `WOOgnl` has been replaced by Parsley)

+_Do not use the `AjaxSlim` framework.
+It's work in progress that really should have gotten it's own repository_

 Since this project only includes a fraction of the original Wonder frameworks and code, compatibility with existing projects **will** be hit and miss.
 And if you're using *any* frameworks from Project Wonder other than those we've adopted, don't expect them to work.

 ## Motivation